testdouble/test_data/README.md

 * Your integration tests are super fast and not getting significantly slower over time

-* Innocuous changes to factories rarely result in unrelated test failures that, rather than indicating a bug in the production code, instead require that each of those tests be analyzed & updated to get them passing again
+* Innocuous changes to factories rarely result in unrelated test failures that—rather than indicating a bug in the production code—instead require that each of those tests be analyzed & updated to get them passing again

-* The number of associated records generated between your most-used factories are representative of production data, as opposed to generating a sprawling hierarchy of models that orders "one of everything" from the menu.
+* The number of associated records generated between your most-used factories are representative of production data, as opposed to generating a sprawling hierarchy of models, as if your test just ordered "one of everything" off the menu

-* Your default factories generate models that resemble real records created by your production application, as opposed to representing the sum-of-all-edge-cases with every boolean flag enabled and optional attribute set
+* Your default factories generate models that resemble real records created by your production application, as opposed to resembling the sum-of-all-edge-cases with every boolean flag enabled and optional attribute set

-* You've avoided mitigating the above problems with confusingly-named and confidence-eroding nested factories with names like `:user` and `:basic_user` and `:lite_user` and `:plain_user_no_associations_allowed`
+* You've avoided mitigating the above problems with confusingly-named and confidence-eroding nested factories with names like `:user`, `:basic_user`, `:lite_user`, and `:plain_user_no_associations_allowed`

 If none of these things are true, then congratulations!
 You are using `factory_bot` with great success!
-Unfortunately, in our experience, achieving this level of success with test factory strategies is exceedingly rare.
+Unfortunately, in our experience, this outcome is exceedingly rare, especially for large and long-lived applications.

-However, if any of the above resonates with your experience using `factory_bot`, these are the sorts of failure modes the `test_data` gem was designed to address.
+However, if any of the above issues resonate with your experience using `factory_bot`: these are the sorts of failure modes the `test_data` gem was designed to address.
 We hope you'll consider trying it with an open mind.
 At the same time, we acknowledge that large test suites can't be rewritten and migrated to a different source of test data overnight—nor should they be!
 See our notes on [migrating to `test_data` incrementally](#we-already-have-thousands-of-tests-that-depend-on-rails-fixtures-or-factory_bot-can-we-start-using-test_data-without-throwing-them-away-and-starting-over)

 ### How will I handle merge conflicts in these SQL files if I have lots of people working on lots of feature branches all adding to the `test_data` database dumps?

-In a word: thoughtfully!
+In a word: carefully!

-First, in terms of expectations-setting, you should expect your test data SQL dumps to churn at roughly the same rate as your schema does.
+First, in terms of expectations-setting, you should expect your test data SQL dumps to churn at roughly the same rate as your schema: lots of changes up front, but tapering off as the application stabilizes.

-Once an application's initial development stabilizes, the rate of schema changes tends to slow dramatically.
 If your schema isn't changing frequently and you're not running data migrations against production very often, it might make the most sense to let this concern present itself as a real problem before attempting to solve it, as you're likely to find that other best-practices around collaboration and deployment (frequent merges, continuous integration, coordinating breaking changes) will also manage this risk.
 The reason that the dumps are stored as plain SQL (aside from the fact that git's text compression is very good) is to make merge conflicts with other branches feasible, if not entirely painless.

-However, if your app is in the very initial stages of development and you're making breaking changes to your schema very frequently, our best advice is to hold off a bit on writing _any_ integration tests, as they'll be more likely to frustrate your ability to rapidly iterate while also never being up-to-date long enough to be relied upon to detect bugs.
+However, if your app is in the very initial stages of development and you're making breaking changes to your schema very frequently, our best advice is to hold off a bit on writing _any_ integration tests that depend on shared sources of test data, as they'll be more likely to frustrate your ability to rapidly iterate than detect bugs.
 Once you you have a reasonably stable feature working end-to-end, that's a good moment to start adding integration tests (and thus pulling in a test data gem like this one to help you).

-### We already have thousands of tests that depend on Rails fixtures or [factory_bot](https://github.com/thoughtbot/factory_bot), can we start using `test_data` without throwing them away and starting over?
+### We already have thousands of tests that depend on Rails fixtures or factory_bot; can we start using this gem without throwing them away and starting over?

-Yes!
-Even though your `test` database is shared by all your tests, the `test_data` gem was designed to play nicely with tests using `factory_bot`, Rails fixtures, and hand-rolled test data.
+Yes, `test_data` was written with this sort of incremental transition in mind!

 Our strongest recommendation is to write each test against only a single source of test data.
-Integration tests inevitably become coupled to the data that's available to them, and if a test is written in the presence of fixtures, records created by a factory, and a `test_data` SQL dump, it is likely to become dependent on all three, even unintentionally.
-This would result in the test having more ways to fail than necessary and make it harder to simplify your test data strategy later.
+Integration tests inevitably become coupled to the data that's available to them, and if a test has access to fixtures, records created by a factory, and a `test_data` SQL dump, it is likely to unintentionally become dependent on all three.
+This could result in the test having more ways to fail than necessary and make it harder to simplify your test data strategy later.
 Instead, consider explicitly opting into a single type of test data for each test.

 The rest comes down to how you want to organize your tests, as discussed below.

 #### Approach 1: test-data-specific test subclasses

-If you're currently using `factory_bot` and want to add `test_data`, you might have something like this in your `test_helper.rb` file:
+If you're currently using `factory_bot`, you might already have something like this in your `test_helper.rb` file:

 ```ruby
 class ActiveSupport::TestCase